 By Luke Voogt

-ABBA fans, including a woman who tattooed cover bands on her arm, make every night playing in tribute act fun for Mt Duneed’s Sam Cocking.
+ABBA fans, including a woman who tattooed cover bands on her arm, make every night playing in Bjorn To Be Wild fun for Mt Duneed’s Sam Cocking.

 “They know all the words and most of the time they’re up dancing for the first song,” the mother-of-two told the Indy.